rockthejvm/rockthejvm-site/src/content/articles/cats-essential-type-class-hierarchy.md

 We can use Semigroups whenever we write generic code and operate with values that need to be combined:

-- numbers
+- Numbers
-- strings
+- Strings
-- shopping carts in an online store
+- Shopping carts in an online store
-- permissions in a data repository
+- Permissions in a data repository

 Monoids are a special kind of semigroups, where besides the combination function, we also have a "neutral element" of that combination function.
 We call that value `empty`, or "zero" (with the proper quotes because zero has a special meaning in math, you know).
 The property is that